Your guide to combining formula with breastfeeding.

 The thing that I’ve learned as a nurse and a lactation consultant is that there is no one-size fits all approach to anything, and this is certainly true of infant feeding.

 My goal here is to try to take the shame and guilt away from formula use, and to provide practical information on how to use it safely.
-I want you to get support no matter how you are feeding your baby.
+I want you to get support no matter how you’re feeding your baby.

-Human milk is the best food for human babies.
+Human milk is made for human babies.
 But exclusive breastfeeding is not always possible, nor is it always desired, and all parents deserve nonjudgemental, quality support and information.

 Any formula that you give your baby doesn’t negate the benefits of breastfeeding.